Have you been injured in an accident that wasn't your fault?

 Have you been injured at work and your employer or another member of staff was negligent?
 If so you may be able to claim compensation through their liability insurance.

-Under a CFA, Faversham injury claimants will also not have to pay any fees upfront.
+Faversham injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Faversham, Kent and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Faversham, Kent and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?